 “Besides the five success factors, it is key that we stick to the program.
 A good example was COVID, where we did not reduce risk, but instead increased it by leaning in to a falling and cheapening equity market.
 In 2018, we publicized what would happen if we went through a repeat of a shock like the GFC.
 So when we had the shock in 2020 our stakeholders were ready.”

 Although NZ Super is an out-performer, all Antipodean funds have fared well in global terms.
-Speaking to Global SWF, the US$185 billion Future Fund’s Head of Corporate Affairs Will Hetherton explained the basis for the fund’s successful growth strategy: “We were blessed with starting with excellent clarity of purpose and statutory framework: very clear return and risk parameters that have allowed us to establish the independence of the organization.
+Future Fund’s Head of Corporate Affairs Will Hetherton explained to Global SWF the basis for the fund’s successful growth strategy: “We were blessed with starting with excellent clarity of purpose and statutory framework: very clear return and risk parameters that have allowed us to establish the independence of the organization.
 Building up a clear investment governance and a strong culture has also been crucial and brought us together as a team.
 Additionally, we continue to think about how the world is changing and how we need to evolve accordingly: we must not rest on our past performance but look at how things are changing and how we need to evolve towards that.”

 In relation to the fund’s high level of allocation to alternatives, he added, “Every fund is different and has to run its own race – for example, we like Australian infrastructure given the way it links to our CPI-based mandate, and we believe venture capital is an important tool to access innovation and companies of the future.
 High returns are getting harder to achieve and alternatives provide us with the opportunities we need to create value.
 We are also trying to be more granular and to focus on specific themes within each asset class.”